Mikkomario/Utopia-Coder/Reach-Coder/README.md

 - `non_contextual_props: [Object]` - Lists component creation properties that
   only apply to non-contextual component factories
 - `only_contextual: Boolean (optional)` - Set to true if you want to omit the non-contextual factory variant
-- `variable_context: Boolean (optional)` - Set to true if you want the contextual factory to use context pointers

 Please see the [property object syntax](#component-property-syntax) below, concerning `props`, `contextual_props` and `non_contextual_props`.